paaschpa/ordersDemo/README.md

 **Scenario:**
 Think of it like a Starbucks.
 Orders are entered by a user (or taken by a cashier).
 A fulfiller (barista) starts processing/fulfilling the order.
 The user can watch the status of their order by watching a queue.
-Using ServicStack I want to try to create 3 separate systems (Ordering/Fulfilling/Customer Queue) that only know about each via their API.
+Using ServiceStack I want to try to create 3 separate systems (Ordering/Fulfilling/Customer Queue) that only know about each via their API.

 **Notes/Examples:**